 In his book, Please Understand Me, David Keirsey describes the NF types as “Idealists,” as individuals animated by strong ideals or a sense of mission.
 This in many respects overlaps with Riso and Hudson’s Enneagram type One, which they dub as “The Reformer.”

-In addition to having a sort of mission mindset, Ones can be dogmatic, moralizing, or inflexible in their approach.
+In addition to having a sort of mission mindset, Ones can be dogmatic and inflexible in their approach.
 Consequently, many have come to associate Onehood with the Myers-Briggs Judging (J) preference, although it might be more accurately linked with a combined preference for Judging and Sensing (S).
-Of the IF types, ISFJs are the most likely to embrace a well-defined set of moral beliefs and standards, thus inspiring many to self-identify as Ones or Nines with a One wing (9w1).
+Of the IF types, ISFJs are the most likely to embrace a black-and-white set of moral beliefs and standards, thus inspiring many to self-identify as Ones or Nines with a One wing (9w1).
+As idealistic J types, INFJs will also exhibit certain One affinities.

 Although INFPs, as Keirsey suggests, are often idealists, they are typically neither dogmatic nor inflexible, at least not outwardly.
 However, this shouldn’t be taken to mean that INFPs can never be Enneagram Ones.
 Consider, for example, the famous INFP writer C.S.
 Lewis, known largely for his Christian-apologetic works, who Riso and Hudson type as a 1w9.
 While we often encounter INFP novelists or poets (of which Lewis was both), less commonly do INFPs play the role of apologist.
-But as we saw with their attraction to management positions, reaching a point of convergent knowing and external profession is suggestive of a ripening of extraverted Judging (i.e., Te), functioning as a sort of Holy Grail in IFPs’ quest for wholeness.
+Nevertheless, reaching a point of convergent knowing and committed activism suggests a ripening of extraverted Judging (i.e., Te), thus making the One a potential point of attraction for IFPs.

 So Where Do INFP, INFJ, ISFP, & ISFP Types Fit?

 In light of the above, the ISFP seems the most likely of the Myers-Briggs types to self-identify as an Enneagram Nine.
-While INFPs are also apt to do so, they often display marked Four tendencies as well, which can result in a sort of type ambivalence with respect to the Enneagram.
-On the whole, INFJs seem more likely to fit the bill as Fours or Ones than as Nines.
+While INFPs are also strong candidates, they often display marked Four tendencies as well, which may result in a sort of type ambivalence with respect to the Enneagram.
+On the whole, INFJs seem more likely to test as Fours or Ones than Nines.
 In many cases, Nines identifying as INFJs may actually be INFPs (a common mistyping).
-Finally, the ISFJ, while at times exhibiting certain Nine characteristics, is often better typed as a Two, Six, or a One.
+Finally, the ISFJ, although exhibiting some Nine characteristics, is often better typed as a Two, Six, or a One.